apache/openwhisk/core/standalone/README.md

       --kafka-ui                   Enable Kafka UI
   -m, --manifest  <arg>            Manifest json defining the supported runtimes -p, --port  <arg>                Server port
+      --user-events                Enable User Events along with Prometheus and Grafana
   -v, --verbose
       --zk-port  <arg>             Zookeeper port.
 If not specified then 2181 or some random free port (if 2181 is busy) would